-- HOEC strives to utilize degraded or low-value land to the best of its ability for the execution of its projects - third-party organizations with HOEC tasks carrying out Environmental (EIA) Impact Assessment studies on its behalf to analvze the environmental and social implications on the like surrounding areas ambient air, ground water, surface water, soil quality & emissions etc. due to its projects - The company also participates in the public hearing process that forms part of the EIA study, and does its best to address the concerns of the local community, as well as to mitigate any potential threat from its operations that could affect the healthy functioning or livelihood of the community members - All designing and project planning is done in a way to minimize environmental damage, and all procured machinery is assessed to ensure that it complies with desired environmental & safety standards - HOEC monitors various factors at all worksites to ensure minimal environmental & social impact: - O Air Quality: Periodic ambient air quality monitoring is conducted in accordance with an Environmental Monitoring Program - O Noise Management: Low noise generating equipment equipped with engineering controls such as mufflers, silencers etc. are deployed at all worksites with preventive maintenance being carried out periodically for the same
+- HOEC strives to utilize degraded or low-value land to the best of its ability for the execution of its projects. - HOEC tasks third-party organizations for carrying out Environmental Impact Assessment (EIA) studies on its behalf to analyze the environmental and social implications on the surrounding areas like ambient air, ground water, surface water, soil quality & emissions etc. due to its projects. - The company also participates in the public hearing process that forms part of the EIA study, and does its best to address the concerns of the local community, as well as to mitigate any potential threat from its operations that could affect the healthy functioning or livelihood of the community members. - All designing and project planning is done in a way to minimize environmental damage, and all procured machinery is assessed to ensure that it complies with desired environmental & safety standards. - HOEC monitors various emission factors at all worksites to ensure minimal environmental & social impact: - O Air Quality: Periodic ambient air quality monitoring is conducted in accordance with an Environmental Monitoring Program. - O Noise Management: High noise generating equipment equipped with engineering controls such as mufflers, silencers, acoustic enclosure etc. are deployed at all worksites and preventive maintenance being carried out periodically for the same.

 - O Soil Quality Management: Periodic monitoring of soil quality is conducted in accordance with an Environmental Monitoring Program.
-Fuel, lubricants and processed chemicals storage areas are paved and adequately bunded to accommodate any spill - During the planning phase of any project, HOEC believes in selection of degraded/Non-agricultural land for its project execution - O Surface Water Quality Management: Regular monitoring of surface water quality is conducted in accordance with an Environmental Monitoring Program.
-Sediment filters & Oil-Water interceptors are installed to intercept run-off and remove sediments before it enters any water course - Ground Water Quality Management: Regular monitoring of ground water quality is conducted in accordance with an Environmental Monitoring Program.
-Water based mud comprising of low toxicity chemicals/additives is used as drilling fluid to ensure minimal ground water contamination - O Waste Management: Protocols for storage and disposal of drill cuttings and waste mud are made in accordance with a Solid & Hazardous Waste Management Plan - Third-party agencies are periodically tasked with monitoring emissions at site level - All Health, Safety, Environment, socio-economic, local community concerns and related issues are incorporated and addressed during hookup & commissioning of new installations, routine operations and regular logistical facilities for both, onshore and offshore - HOEC has a robust Emergency Response Plan (ERP) for production operations, Drilling Campaigns and project execution activities to respond swiftly during any emergency - Risk assessment studies are conducted for critical activities and safe operating procedures are developed to control identified hazards - O Risks associated with onshore Drilling Campaigns include oil spills, loss of well control/blowout, process leaks and high well pressure & temperature

-O Risks associated with offshore Drilling Campaigns include oil spills, loss of well control/blowout, process leaks, high well pressure & temperature, presence of high concentrations of CO2 & H2S and transportation of personnel & equipment via helicopter
+Fuel, lubricants and processed chemicals are stored in exclusive paved storage areas meant for it and adequately bunded to accommodate any spill. - O Surface Water Quality Management: Regular monitoring of surface water quality is conducted in accordance with an Environmental Monitoring Program.
+Sediment filters & Oil-Water interceptors are installed to intercept run-off and remove sediments before it enters any water course. - O Ground Water Quality Management: Regular monitoring of ground water quality is conducted in accordance with an Environmental Monitoring Program.
+Water based mud comprising of low toxicity chemicals/ additives is used as drilling fluid to ensure minimal ground water contamination. - O Waste Management: Protocols for storage and disposal of drill cuttings, waste mud and other hazardous waste at production site are complied in accordance with a Solid & Hazardous Waste Management Plan. - Third-party agencies approved by State Pollution Control Board are periodically tasked with monitoring emissions at site level. - All Health, Safety, Environment, socio-economic, local community concerns and related issues are incorporated and addressed during hookup & commissioning of new installations, routine operations and regular logistical facilities for both, onshore and offshore. - HOEC has a robust Emergency Response Plan (ERP) for production operations, Drilling Campaigns and project execution activities to respond swiftly during any emergency. - Risk assessment studies are conducted for critical activities and safe operating procedures are developed to control identified hazards. - O Risks associated with onshore production operations include fire and explosion, gas leak, oil spills, pipeline failure, structural failure, process gas or oil releases, and occupational injuries. - O Risks associated with offshore production operations include fire & explosion, oil spills, process leaks, pipeline failure high well pressure & temperature, capsize of vessel and transportation of personnel & equipment via helicopter. - Company follows strict adherence of Standard Operating Procedure to ensure the intended outcome and always believe that standard operating procedures help training of fresh employees and serve as important reference tools.